mk-hasan/ETL-Spark-Docker-RESTApi/README.md

-### The whole project is about doing some ETL job with json file and the retrieve the data from postgres through API
+### ETL with PySpark, Postgres, Flask API and DOcker.

 The architecture: